devproof/portal/README.md

 In the main directory of the distribution, type the following to build the project:

-`mvn clean install`
+`gradle build dist`

 Oh, that's it!
-You will find the bundled version under *portal-bundle/target/*.
+You will find the bundled version under *portal-bundle/build/dist/*.
 Run the Apache Tomcat under

-for Windows `portal-bundle/devproof-portal-1.1-rc1-SNAPSHOT-with-tomcat6/apache-tomcat-6.x.x/bin/startup.bat`
+for Windows `portal-bundle/build/dist/devproof-portal-1.1-rc1-SNAPSHOT-with-tomcat6/apache-tomcat-6.x.x/bin/startup.bat`

-for Linux `portal-bundle/devproof-portal-1.1-rc1-SNAPSHOT-with-tomcat6/apache-tomcat-6.x.x/bin/startup.sh`
+for Linux `portal-bundle/build/dist/devproof-portal-1.1-rc1-SNAPSHOT-with-tomcat6/apache-tomcat-6.x.x/bin/startup.sh`

 Find more information on http://www.devproof.org/article/portal_getting_started